HoneyHoneyTeam/ESP32-Marauder-Double-Barrel-5G/README.md

 ## What is ESP32 Marauder - Double Barrel 5G?
 First of all, what is the [ESP32 Marauder Double Barrel](https://github.com/HoneyHoneyTeam/ESP32-Marauder-Double-Barrel)?

-"Double Barrel" refers to the fact that the device runs two standalone Marauders simultaneously.
+"Double Barrel" refers to the fact that the device runs two sperated Marauders simultaneously.
 The first Marauder features a 2.8-inch screen, an onboard 800mAh battery, GPS, and a microSD card slot.
 The second Marauder is connected to and controlled by the Flipper Zero.

 Due to limitations of the this particular ESP32 chipset, the Marauder currently supports only 2.4 GHz Wi-Fi.
-However, recent developments with the BW16 chipset have shown promising results to 5GHz Wifi.
-This is exactly what we have implenmented on the 5G cousin of the Double Barrel
+However, recent developments with the BW16 Kit / RTL8720DN chipset have shown promising results to 5GHz Wifi.
+This is exactly what we have implenmented on the 5G cousin of the Double Barrel.

 <br/>